Learn Now – Enjoy Later

 Each day has a choice of routes: Short, Medium, or Long.
 Each morning you’ll be welcome to select whichever route suits your desires.
 On Santana’s cruises, there’s no reason to be the fastest, the slowest, or having to ride alone… unless you want to!
 Our participants are pretty evenly dispersed across the Short, Medium, & Long routes.

-- Challenge Routes: typically an add on to the Long Route, will have a climb that will be difficult yet rewarding
+- Challenge Routes: typically an add on to the Long Route, will have a climb that will be difficult yet rewarding.
+We are always delighted to provide longer routes for participants looking for a challenge, just let us know!

 - Non-Ride Day: on most events (the FAQ section on your event will confirm this), we have a panoramic-windowed coach bus that will enjoy a scenic day that includes many of the same sights and cycling as the cyclists on our routes.
 You’re also welcome to stay onboard and have your run of the ship.